Impact

 Risk and Exploitability

 The CVSS base score of 7.8 indicates a high severity level.
-With an EPSS score of less than 1% the likelihood of exploitation in the wild is currently considered very low, and the vulnerability is not listed in the CISA KEV catalog.
+With an EPSS score of 2% the likelihood of exploitation in the wild is currently considered very low, and the vulnerability is not listed in the CISA KEV catalog.
 However, because the attacker must have local access and authorization to use the Remote Access Connection Manager, the risk is only for users with such permissions.
 If compromised, the attacker could elevate their privileges to system level, gaining full control of the affected machine.
-The exploit does not require network access or remote code execution; it is a local privilege escalation scenario that can be triggered by subtle configuration or operation of the Remote Access service.
+The exploit does not require network access or remote code execution; it is a local privilege escalation scenario that can be triggered by invoking or configuring the Remote Access service.

 OpenCVE Enrichment